High-Speed Accident Lawyer Philadelphia

-Our Philadelphia high-speed car accident attorney from The Law Offices of Greg Prosmushkin, P.C., says that in most cases, those who crash at a high speed think to themselves prior to the accident, “There will be absolutely no harm if I go over the speed limit by 5, 10, or 15 mph!”
+Our Philadelphia High-Speed Accident Lawyer from The Law Offices of Greg Prosmushkin, P.C., says that in most cases, those who crash at a high speed think to themselves prior to the accident, “There will be absolutely no harm if I go over the speed limit by 5, 10, or 15 mph!”
 But they are so wrong, and they realize this a few minutes after having this thought, when it’s already too late to change anything.

 How speeding affects your ability to operate a vehicle safely